 This is #5 on the list, but still is one of the most important aspects of playing college basketball.
 The better a player’s grades are, the better chance they have to play college basketball at some level.
 The NCAA even has a minimum grade point average that players need to have or they won’t be allowed to play.

-Furthermore, having outstanding grades will open up the door for other college basketball options, such as many DIII or Ivy League schools, that wouldn’t be open to player with average or below average grades.
+Furthermore, having outstanding grades will open up the door for other college basketball options, such as many Division 3 or Ivy League schools, that wouldn’t be open to player with average or below average grades.
 If a player wants the BEST chance to play basketball in college, get GREAT grades!!

 #6 Set Realistic Expectations

-Not all players can play at colleges like North Carolina, Kentucky, Duke, Kansas, etc. In fact, not all players can play Division I basketball.
-Division II and III are GREAT options for many players, while some players may need to attend Junior College first.
+Not all players can play at colleges like North Carolina, Kentucky, Duke, Kansas, etc. In fact, not all players can play Division 1 basketball.
+Division 2 and 3 are GREAT options for many players.
+Some players may need to attend Junior College first.
 It may also be good to consider a Prep School to get some extra basketball attention and possibly an extra year of high school.
 I did that, and it worked wonders.
 Regardless, players and parents must be realistic about what level they can play at.

-In my opinion, this is one of the areas that MOST players and parents struggle with – they are simply not realistic.
+In my opinion, this is one of the areas that MOST players and parents struggle with: they are simply not realistic.
 So how does a player or parent know if they are being realistic?
-Well, if a player wants to play at Duke, but isn’t considered one of the top 25-50 players nationally in his or her class, the chances of that player playing at Duke are probably slim to none.
+Well, if a player wants to play at Duke, but isn’t considered one of the top 25-50 players nationally in his or her class, the chances of that player playing at Duke are probably slim.

-If a player thinks he or she is a Division I player, but isn’t being “recruited” (phone calls, emails, letters, etc.) by any DI schools, then that player probably isn’t being realistic.
+If a player thinks he or she is a Division 1 player, but isn’t being “recruited” (phone calls, emails, letters, etc.) by any DI schools, then that player probably isn’t being realistic.
 In the words of ESPN Recruiting Analyst, Paul Biancardi, “the market sorts players out”.
 Meaning, generally speaking, a player will get recruited heavily by schools on the level that that player is probably capable of playing, whether that’s DI, II, III, or JUCO.
-Side Note: Paul Biancardi is putting together a great webinar on college recruiting, so continue to check back with us and follow him and us on social media for more information when it is available!

 We have now established up to this point that a potential college player loves basketball, has a great work ethic, and some advanced skills.
 They are also playing on their high school varsity team, has some physical tools, good grades, and have a realistic expectation of their basketball skills.
 Now that a player meets these requirements, the next 4 items are tools that a player can use to help them play college basketball.